top of page

 • 50% of those who are depressed also struggle with anxiety

-• Only 62% of those who are depressed receives treatment
+• Only 62% of those who are depressed receive treatment

 Athletes may also battle unique challenges such as: